Danny Jones: Other work

 Jones is a music producer and keen DJ.
 After McFly's direction changed it was announced he would remix "Party Girl" as a b-side of the single after that he remixed "Nowhere Left to Run" for the "That's the Truth" single.
 After this success Jones played songs such as "Take Me There" or "End of the World" and "IF U C Kate" as well as his other remixes.
 Jones also works with DJ Roger Sanchez under the name 'The Saturn V'.
 Jones has toured England as a DJ and is set to release songs called "Gone" and "Around Me" with Sanchez, also a remix of Rihanna's song "We Found Love".
-Jones produced a bonus track for One Direction on their second album Take Me Home and wrote "Don't Forget Where You Belong" from their third album Midnight Memories.
+Jones produced a bonus track for One Direction on their second album, Take Me Home, and wrote "Don't Forget Where You Belong" from their third album, Midnight Memories.
 From 2017 to 2023, Jones was featured as a coach on the children's singing competition The Voice Kids UK, winning the 2019 series with his artist Sam Wilkinson.

 Jones released his debut solo single, "Is This Still Love", in 2018.
 The single peaked at number 44 on the UK Singles Downloads Chart.
 He released a further five singles from his debut EP, titled EP, in 2019.

 In 2024, Jones participated in and won the fifth series of The Masked Singer as "Piranha".
 He released his cover of "It's All Coming Back to Me Now" with McFly, which peaked at number two on the UK Singles Chart.
-As of 2024, Jones is currently featured as a coach on the thirteenth series of The Voice UK with Tom Fletcher in a duo chair.
-The duo was the winning coach on their debut season with their artist AVA.
+From 2024 to 2026, Jones was featured as a coach on The Voice UK with Tom Fletcher in a duo chair.
+The duo was the winning coach on their debut series with their artist AVA.
 In November 2024, Jones starred in the twenty-fourth series of I'm a Celebrity...Get Me Out of Here!, which he ultimately won.
 He became the second member of McFly to win the series, following Dougie Poynter in 2011.
+Jones and Poynter operate as a musical production duo known as Sidequest.
+In 2026, the pair co-wrote and co-produced "Delusional" by girl group Remember Monday, who supported McFly on their 2026 tour.

 Personal life

-He married model and former Miss England, Georgia Horsley on 2 August 2014 in Malton, North Yorkshire.
+Jones married model and former Miss England, Georgia Horsley on 2 August 2014 in Malton, North Yorkshire.

+Jones is a lifelong supporter of his hometown football club Bolton Wanderers.
+His middle name David is a tribute to former Bolton player David Lee.

 Jones suffers with anxiety and has been in therapy since he was 19 after having a panic attack live on TV.